Steve Bain

 This new requirement does not specify any particular reserve ratio, rather it seeks to ensure that banks hold enough capital in sufficiently liquid form such that its operating risk is acceptably low.

-The Multiplier in the Real World
+How the Money Multiplier Works in the Real World

 The standard macroeconomics textbook explanation of the multiplier is a little simplistic in most scenarios, and there are many scenarios where the total money in circulation seems to follow a somewhat random path.